 County Ordinance Regarding Transient Occupancy Tax

-View the copy of the County Ordinance regarding Transient Occupancy Tax.
+View a copy of the Merced County Transient Occupancy Tax Ordinance here.

 How is Transient Occupancy Tax Paid to the Tax Collector?